excid3/rails/guides/source/getting_started.md

       create      test/fixtures/products.yml
 ```

-This command does several things:
+This command does several things.
+It...

-1. It creates a migration in the `db/migrate` folder
+1. creates a migration in the `db/migrate` folder
-2. It creates a Active Record model in `app/models/product.rb`
+2. creates a Active Record model in `app/models/product.rb`
-3. Generates tests and test fixtures for this model
+3. generates tests and test fixtures for this model

 ### Database Migrations

 A _migration_ is set of changes we want to make to our database.

 By defining migrations, we're telling Rails how to change the database to add, change, or remove tables, columns or other attributes of our database.
-This helps keep track of changes we make in development so they can be deployed to production safely.
+This helps keep track of changes we make in development (only on our computer) so they can be deployed to production (live, online!) safely.

 Opening the migration Rails created for us, we can see what the migration does.